 - Belfast City Hospital provides tertiary services in uro-oncology, stones, and female urology; you'll benefit here from exposure to complex major surgery, as well as a high throughput of core procedures;

-- Altnagelvin Area Hospital provides core, endourology and reconstructive services to the North West sector of the country;
+- Altnagelvin Area Hospital provides core services, endourology and reconstructive services to the North West sector of the country;

-- Craigavon Area Hospital provides experience in core, endourology, and urogynaecology; and
+- Craigavon Area Hospital provides experience in core services, endourology, and urogynaecology; and

-- Ulster Hospital is new to the rotation in 2018, and provides core, endourology and reconstruction.
+- Ulster Hospital is new to the rotation in 2018, and provides core services, endourology and reconstruction.

 A single employer for doctors in training in Northern Ireland is to be established from August 2019.
-At present, trainees are employed by individual Social Care Trusts (as above) where they are working.
-This means you'll not need to change employers as you rotate round the training units.
+At present, trainees are employed by individual Social Care Trusts (as above) where they are working; this new arrangement will mean that you won't need to change employers as you rotate round the training units.
 In the past, this has caused difficulties with pay, maternity/paternity leave arrangements, pre-employment checks, handling of grievance/disciplinary processes, and the application of standardised policies & procedures.